Mike’s X Developer API Blog

 }

-Getting Trend Events
+Getting News Events

-If you specified a webhook, then you'll start to see trends with a headline containing your keyword right away (as they are generated of course, so it may be a minute until a trend containing your keyword is seen).
+If you specified a webhook, then you’ll start to see news with a headline containing your keyword right away (as they are generated of course, so it may be a minute until a trend containing your keyword is seen).

-Trend events have this form:
+News events have this form:

 {